When famous people appear in your novel

 So how do we, the protesting general public, achieve our aims?
 Public opinion, led by the media, is one thing; a peaceful demonstration is unlikely to attract media attention unless someone metaphorically or physically throws the odd stone.
 In 1908 a quarter of a million suffragettes and supporters held a peaceful rally in Hyde Park, to no avail.
 In 2003 a million people, including yours truly, marched through central London protesting against the impending war in Iraq, to no avail.

 Contemporary historians on the whole tend to believe the suffragette movement was hampered rather than helped by their militancy, but just maybe they are basing their beliefs on statements from the likes of Winston Churchill at the time.
 ‘We will never give way to violence!’
 (Not a direct quote by the way.)
-By refusing to allow women the vote because they were a nuisance meant they were condemning the tactics rather than their aims.
+By refusing to allow women the vote because they were a nuisance meant they were condemning their tactics rather than their aims.

 Setting aside the odd Violent Fringe that has hijacked many otherwise peaceful protests in the past, if peacefulness doesn’t get us what we want, what will?